Vyral/enrique-medellin-blog/_posts/2017-12-11-how-can-the-new-tax-reform-vote-affect-you.md

 If you’ve been paying attention to the news, you know that the Senate and House of Representatives have a couple important tax proposals to vote on that will have a big impact on the Bay area housing market and your decision-making as a buyer or seller.

-There are three key points they’re voting over that you need to be mindful of:
+There are three key points they’re voting on that you need to be mindful of:

 **1. How you deduct mortgage interest.** They’re trying to cap (or in some circumstances, eliminate) your ability to deduct mortgage interest, which can be a huge write-off at the end of the year for most people.<br>**2.
 Your ability to deduct property taxes.**This is something they’re trying to eliminate.
 If you’re buying a home in the Bay area, where the median sale price is $1 million or more, property taxes represent a hefty amount that you may lose the ability to write off.